-- 1. Plug the network cable into the network jack (1) on the computer. - 2.
-Plug the other end of the network cable into a network wall jack (2) or router. - NOTE: If the network cable contains noise suppression circuitry (3), which prevents interference from TV and radio reception, orient the circuitry end of the cable toward the computer.
+Plug the network cable into the network jack (1) on the computer or on an optional docking device or expansion product.

+- 2. Plug the other end of the network cable into a network wall jack (2) or router. - NOTE: If the network cable contains noise suppression circuitry (3), which prevents interference from TV and radio reception, orient the circuitry end of the cable toward the computer.